klepas/fuckyouimaplatypus-site/index.md

 : Provide a postal address we can send you things on
 : $30 AUD via [PayPal](https://www.paypal.me/platypusinitiative/30)

-Registrations for the first hardware challenge will be open until December 1 (AEST) - we aim to have the first challenge to you in time for the new year.
+Registrations for the first hardware challenge are now CLOSED, and we aim to ship the first round of challenges the week before Christmas.

 If you're not comfortable giving us your actual mailing address, we recommend using an Australia Post Parcel Locker.
+Also, please consider adding your real name, particularly if you're shipping to a work address - while I don't mind shipping a parcel to el8haxr@el8haxcorp, you may experience difficulty receiving said parcel.

 ## PlatypusCon 2018